OpenDSA/OpenDSA/RST/en/Tutorials/webcattools.rst

    :figwidth: 90%
    :alt: trust_artifacts

-When it does this, select the checkboxes as the image shows and click the ``Trust Selected`` button.
+If so, check the boxes and click the ``Trust Selected`` button.
 The install will continue.
 Restart Eclipse when prompted to complete the process.

 Final Setup
 ~~~~~~~~~~~